Jørn Lande: Allen/Lande reformed, Pentakill, Dracula, return to Avantasia and Tony Iommi (2013–present)

 Jorn was also announced as one of the guests of former Allen/Lande instrumentalist/producer Magnus Karlsson's new album Kingdom of Rock, from his project Free Fall.
 Jorn sings the first and self-titled track.

 In 2016, Jorn announced a new release called Heavy Rock Radio, his third album consisting only of covers songs from artists that inspired him to start a musical career.
 This time the album would include covers from pop artists such as Kate Bush, Frida, John Farnham and also some rock icons such as Paul Stanley, Queen, Iron Maiden, Journey, Eagles and many more.
 The album was released on 3 June 2016.

 In 2017, a new full length Jorn album with original songs was announced.
 Called Life On Death Road, its release date is 2 June 2017 and features all musicians from the band Voodoo Circle, except the singer.
 The same year, he was also invited to sing most of the songs in the second Pentakill album Grasp of the Undying, released on 3 August 2017.
 He also performed live once again with the band in Brazil during the CBLOL (League of Legends Brazilian Championship) 2017 edition grand final, in the city of Belo Horizonte.

 Jorn participated in Melodi Grand Prix 2021, the Norwegian preselection for the Eurovision Song Contest 2021, with the song "Faith Bloody Faith".
 The song did not qualify from Heat 1, however Jorn won the Second Chance round and advanced to the final as the wild card entry where he made the Gold Final before losing to KEiiNO and TIX.

 On 11 April 2021, Jørn performed with Pentakill at LCS Mid-Season Showdown, debuting a new song from the band.

+On July 2026, Tony Iommi (Black Sabbath, Heaven & Hell) released "World Alone" as the lead single for his album From the Dark, which is scheduled to be released on October 23, 2026.
+Jørn Lande is featured as vocalist and co-writer.